fungiwnl/knowledge/software-engineering/aws/s3-advanced.md

     - can help parallelize uploads (speed up transfers)
 - S3 Transfer Acceleration (upload only)
    - increase trasnfer speed by transferring file to an AWS edge location which will forwward the data to the S3 bucket in the target region

 ## S3 Event notifications

 - S3Object Created, S3: ObjectRemoved, S3PReplciation
 - Object name filtering possibble (*.jpg)
 - Use case: generate thumbnails of images uploaded to S3

+## S3 Object Lock & GlacierVault Lock

+- S3 Object Lock
+   - Adopt a WORM model
+   - Block na object version deletion for a specified amount of time

+- Glacier Vault Lock
+   - Adopt a WORM model
+   - Lock the policy for future edits (can no loner be changed)
+   - **Helpful for compliance and data retention**